deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “There is not much more to focus on,” Trrrk’k told him.
 “Wild, Bruuk, I think it best if you remain on the ship while Moj and I investigate the Clan’s friend.
 The Kwmbwrw are not hospitable to deathworlders.”

-“Fair,” Wild nodded affably.
+“Fair,” Wilde nodded affably.
 “The longer we get to train together, the better.”

 “...Training?”
-Bruuk looked mildly offended, which left Wild unmoved.
+Bruuk looked mildly offended, which left Wilde unmoved.

 “Did you serve in the Grand Army?”